nate-lavoy/supply-chain-security/README.md

 ## Project Description

-Rekor Monitor provides tools for verifying inclusion and consistency of log entries in the Sigstore Transparency Log (`Rekor`).
+Rekor Monitor provides tools for verifying inclusion and consistency of log entries in the Sigstore Transparency Log.
 It helps ensure the integrity of signed artifacts using Cosign and Rekor.

 ## Installation